The 30 Day Money Cleanse: A Step-by-Step Detox Program for Your Financial Health

 Day 1: Track Down Your Money

-Bryn and I did this last year and it was almost embarrassing how many different accounts we had accumulated over the years.
-Since then, I’ve been on a mission to consolidate and simplify our banking and have made some pretty good progress.
+When Bryn and I did this, it was almost embarrassing how many different accounts we had accumulated over the years.

 We’ve been able to close or merge half a dozen accounts, and I’m feeling much better about the situation.
-There are still a few more on my chopping block, but we’re getting there.

 Day 2: Identify Your Financial Goals